HPE acquires Determined AI to bolster its high-performance compute business

 With the Determined AI purchase, HPE is chasing after an HPC market that’s becoming red hot.
 According to IDC, the accelerated AI server segment is expected to grow by 38% each year to reach $18 billion by 2024.
 And Intersect360 Research notes that the demand for HPC will increase by more than 40% to reach almost $55 billion in revenue by 2024.

 In May, HPE expanded its GreenLake hybrid cloud services platform with a new data services cloud console, a suite of infrastructure management services, and HPE Alletra, cloud-native infrastructure for edge-to-cloud data workflows.
-In December 2020, HPE took the wraps off of HPE GreenLake cloud services, a pay-per-use service providing access to fully managed, prebundled services based on HPC systems.
+In December 2020, HPE took the wraps off HPE GreenLake cloud services, a pay-per-use service providing access to fully managed, prebundled services based on HPC systems.

 “As we enter the Age of Insight, our customers recognize the need to add machine learning to deliver better and faster answers from their data,” HPE SVP Justin Hotard said in a press release.
 “AI-powered technologies will play an increasingly critical role in turning data into readily available, actionable information to fuel this new era.
 Determined AI’s unique open source platform allows machine learning engineers to build models faster and deliver business value sooner without having to worry about the underlying infrastructure.
 I am pleased to welcome the world-class Determined AI team, who share our vision to make AI more accessible for our customers and users, into the HPE family.”